 Powdery mildew is another extremely common type of plant mould and can be observed to look like exactly as its name suggests.
 Powdery mildew is a white, dusty substance which lies on the surface of plant leaves and inhibits photosynthesis, which is your plants way of making its own food using light.
 Eventually, if your plants are suffering from this condition, their leaves will shrivel up and die, so it really is best to prevent powdery mildew from occurring in the first place.

-How To Deal With Mold On Cannabis Plants
+How To Deal With Mold On Weed Plants

 As mentioned in the beginning, the worst part of cannabis plant cultivation is when there is an invasion of mold, which, when it settles on the plant, does not seem to go away easily.
-But here are simple and ingenious ways to deal with mold on marijuana plants:
+But here are simple and ingenious ways to deal with mold:

 Whenever you spot a withering cannabis bud, it is a sign that mold has invaded the plant.
 Instead of wasting time, it is prudent to pull off the bud.
 If you do away with it, chances are you’ll salvage the rest of the plant.

 The other thing you can do to prevent mold, especially grey mold from spreading, is peeking deep inside the cola.
 By doing this, you are merely trying to enable the cola to get moisturized.

 Just as you would do to the affected bud, if you suspect that a part of the cannabis fan leaf has been affected, you will do better to chop it.
 Alternatively, it is advisable to remove all the leaves or buds of one plant than waiting for the mold to spread to all the other cannabis plants.

 One of the most significant contributors and facilitators of mold on marijuana plants is the lack of proper airflow to the plant.
 To ensure mold does not invade your plants, ensure there is adequate airflow to the crops.